hoodunit/purescript-payload/README.md

 * Request routing
 * Decoding URL parameters, query parameters, and request bodies into typed values
 * Encoding typed values into server responses
-* Client functions for calling the API

 It's like [OpenAPI/Swagger](https://swagger.io/) without the boilerplate and code generation.
-Unlike OpenAPI, if your handlers or clients don't match your spec the code won't compile, so servers and clients always stay in sync with the spec.
+Unlike OpenAPI, if your handlers don't match your spec the code won't compile, so servers always stay in sync with the spec.

 Here is a complete Payload application: